 Where?
 At Skarhult’s castle, situated between Lund and Eslöv in Skåne.

 How?
 Exhibition in the castle's parade floor, guided tours, walks in the park, and a café.
 The book, published by Atlantis, is richly illustrated and brings out new research about the women who lived and were active at Skarhult.
-Keep a look out on Power in Disguise Facebook page for further information and updates about our various arrangements.
-Welcome to book a private guided tour today.

 · To, for the first time ever, open one of Sweden’s best preserved renaissance castles to the public